nikhils045/Dribble-Signup-Pages/README.md

 ## Contributing

 Feel free to fork the repository and submit pull requests with your enhancements or bug fixes.
-We appreciate contributions that make the game even more enjoyable!
+We appreciate contributions that make the website more user-friendly and robust.